TOPICS OF EXPERTISE

 - Vendor Partnerships

-This is Hickman’s third academic CIO post.
-He also has worked with Price Waterhouse Coopers and started his career as a hospital project engineer.
-He has worked with health provider organizations across the US as well as for the Ministry of Health in Singapore and the UK Health Authority and publishes frequently on healthcare IT and operational change topics.
+Hickman has previously held three other academic health sciences network CIO posts.
+He was a healthcare consulting partner at Ernst and Young LLP, has worked with Price Waterhouse Coopers and started his career as a hospital project engineer.
+He has served health provider organizations across the U.S. as well as for the Ministry of Health in Singapore and the U.K. Health Authority.

-He was awarded the 2007 CHIME/Healthcare Information and Management Systems Society (HIMSS) John E. Gall, Jr. CIO of the Year.
+He was named the 2007 College of Healthcare Information Management Executives (CHiME)/Healthcare Information and Management Systems Society (HIMSS) healthcare CIO of the Year.

-He is past board chair, past executive compensation committee chair, and a Life Fellow member of HIMSS.
-He is also a HIMSS Analytics past board member.
+He is past board chair, past executive compensation committee chair, and a Life Fellow member of the Healthcare Information and Management Systems Society (HIMSS).
+He is also a HIMSS Analytics past charter board member.

-Hickman is the board secretary for MedAllies, the service delivery organization Hudson Valley area HIE and a national HISP for Direct exchange, and a past board and executive committee member for the Health Information Exchange of New York (Hixny).
-He sits on the Cerner Corporation CIO Strategic Advisory Council and the Allscripts Touchworks Executive Forum.
-He also serves on his organization’s regional Medicaid Reform (DSRIP) board of directors.
-He is an advisory board member emeritus for KLAS and sits on the editorial advisory board for healthsystemcio.com as well as several associational, local, state and vendor industry committees.
+Hickman is the board secretary for MedAllies, a national HISP for Direct exchange.
+He is also a founding past board and executive committee member for the Health Information Exchange of New York (Hixny).
+He sits on the Cybersecurity/ Forensics Program Advisory board for State University of New York at Albany.
+Hickman has served on the Better Healthcare for Northeast New York regional Medicaid Reform (DSRIP) board of directors and the board of Saratoga Health Partners, LLC, an urgent care joint venture.
+He is an advisory board member emeritus for KLAS and sits on the editorial advisory board for healthsystemcio.com as well as several associational, local, state industry and association committees.